X

 2. Plant strawberries at the proper time

-3. Choose the best location for planting strawberries
+3. Choose the best location in your garden for planting strawberries

+Strawberries prefer slightly acidic soil, generally around 5.5 to 6.8.
+This can be tricky in Arizona because many soils are alkaline, and strawberries are sensitive to salts in both soil and irrigation water.
 Check your soil’s pH level.
-I use this pH tester.
-Strawberries prefer soil between 5.5 – 6.8 pH.
-If necessary, apply a soil acidifier to lower pH.
-For the least stress to plants, a gradual reduction in pH is preferred.
+If necessary, apply a soil acidifier to lower the pH.
+For the least stress on plants, a gradual reduction in pH is preferred.

 If planting from crowns, follow these steps: